KSDaemon/wampy.js/README.md

 Wampy.js supports next WAMP roles and features:

+* Challenge Response Authentication (wampcra)
 * publisher: advanced profile with features:
     * subscriber blackwhite listing
     * publisher exclusion
     * publisher identification
-* subscriber: basic profile.
+* subscriber: basic profile
 * caller: advanced profile with features:
-	* callee blackwhite listing.
-	* caller exclusion.
-	* caller identification.
+    * caller identification
-	* progressive call results.
+    * progressive call results
+    * call canceling
+    * call timeout
-* callee: basic profile.
+* callee:
+    * caller identification

 Wampy default serializer is JSON, but it also supports msgpack as serializer.
 In that case you need to include msgpack5.js as dependency.
 See [msgpack5][] for more info.